 Engagement is key to understanding their requirements, demonstrating our long-term sustainable vision and helping them to understand what makes Anglian Water a sound investment.
-Engagement occurs through dedicated investor events - held at least twice a year, to coincide with the company's results announcements - and additional events such as the 'Our Plans for the Future' event, which took place in October 2023 (see page 83 of our Annual Integrated Report for more information).
+Engagement occurs through dedicated investor events - held at least twice a year, to coincide with the company's results announcements - and additional events such as the 'Our Plans for the Future' event, which took place in October 2023.